Thinking beyond borders

 In Luxembourg, registration with the Social Security Authorities is compulsory for all employees.
 An exemption from paying Luxembourg social security contributions may be granted under a multilateral social security agreement, or a bilateral one concluded between Luxembourg and the individual’s home country.
 Generally, the benefits might cover:

-The employee’s part of social security contributions ranges between 12.2 percent and 12.45 percent.
-The employer’s part of social security contributions ranges between 12.42 percent and 15.08 percent.
-Both are capped.
+The employee’s part of social security contributions ranges between 12.20 percent and 12.45 percent.
+The employer’s part of social security contributions ranges between 12.27 percent and 15.018percent.
+All employer’s contributions and most of the employee’s contributions are capped.

 Employee’s part (capped):